slatedocs/slate/source/index.md

 }
 ```

-An Arbiter `Tournament` is similar to a pot at a poker table.
+Tournaments are the core class handling all the betting interactions between your players.
 Your server will create a new `Tournament` for each betting interaction between the players in your game.
-Once a `Tournament` has been created, your users will be able to buy-in to the `Tournament`.
+Once a `Tournament` has been created, your users will be able to buy in to the `Tournament`.
 After your users have finished battling it out in your game, your server will report who won.
 Arbiter will then charge a transacaction fee (some for us, and some for you) and then release the remaining funds in the `Tournament` to the winning user's Arbiter `Wallet`.

 ## HTTP API Best Practices

-The Arbiter API follows RESTful patterns, returns consistent JSON structures in every response, and relies on basic HTTP built in features.
-As long as you are familiar with the HTTP features below, the API should behave pretty straight forward.
+The Arbiter API follows RESTful patterns, returns consistent JSON structures in every response, and relies on built in HTTP features.
+As long as you are familiar with the HTTP features below, the API should behave straight forward.

 ## HTTP Status Codes

-Our API uses the built in HTTP Status Code to help you track down an issue if the API is not responding with a success.
+Our API uses HTTP status codes to help you track down an issue if the API is not working as you would expect.

 Code | Type | Description
 ---- | ---- | ----